railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Lead & Inspire your People
 ==========================

-OpenERP's Human Resources Management Business Application provides functionalities such as:
+OpenERP's Human Resources Management Business Application provides functionality such as:

 * Manage your Employees, Contracts & Staff Performance,